Why Your Last Object Lesson Failed — and How to Fix It

 Here’s a perfect example of a failed object lesson: Someone holds up a bar of soap and says that Jesus is like soap because he cleanses us from sin.

 Here’s how to fix it: Give kids an experience by having them crumple newspaper in their hands while they talk about all the things kids their age do wrong.
 Then have them talk to Jesus silently about their sin.
 Finish up by washing each child’s hands as you say, “God loves you and forgives you.”

 2. Your object lesson was too much talk.

 Instead, here’s how to fix it: Involve them in the object lesson.
-One of my favorite object lessons of all time comes from Brant Baker in his book Let the Children Come.
+A great object lesson comes from Brant Baker in his book Let the Children Come.
 To teach children about the parting of the Red Sea, Brant suggests having the kids run from the back of the room, down the aisle, and through the congregation.
 The key thing is he has the congregation fill the aisle before the children come — and then they rush to the sides as children come through.
 Brilliant!
 Kids will never forget that children’s sermon!

 3. Your object lesson wasn’t surprising.

 Kids have a strong “duh factor.”
 They’re way more sophisticated than any other generation because of their exposure to media.
 So to do an effective object lesson means that you want to leave them wondering “how did you do that?”